atropineal/regsvr32/README.md

 files:

-* regsvr32.cna: a cobalt strike aggressor script.  give it some shellcode and it'll host the file and supply you with a one-liner to execute on-target
+* regsvr32.cna: a cobalt strike aggressor script.  give it some shellcode and it'll host the file and supply you with a one-liner to execute on-target.  in this script you'll need to change the path to regsvr32.sct
 * regsvr32.sct: a template that the aggressor script stuffs the shellcode into before hosting it for download via the one-liner

 example shellcode to use (point it at metasploit, armitage or cobalt strike listeners):